 Division 4 Hazardous Substances and Biological Agents

-In order to perform its diverse tasks efficiently, the department is divided into the sections 4.I "Hazardous Substances, Chemical Safety" and 4.II "Biological Agents, Biocides".
-4.I looks at the protection of employees from the perspective of chemical safety and the associated marketing requirements in the EU as well as the manufacture and use of hazardous substances at work.
-4.II focuses on the health risks posed by biological agents at work and the safe use of biocidal products, which have inherently hazardous properties due to their effect profile.
-Both areas work closely together.
-This becomes particularly evident in toxicology and biomonitoring issues.
+In order to perform its diverse tasks efficiently, the division is divided into two sections, Hazardous Substances, Chemical Safety (Section 4.I) and Biological Agents, Biocides (Section 4.II).
+Section 4.I covers the protection of employees from the perspective of chemical safety, the associated requirements for the placing of substances on the market in the EU, and the manufacture and use of hazardous substances at work.
+Section 4.II concentrates on the health risks posed by biological agents at work and the safe use of biocidal products, which have inherently hazardous properties due to their effect profile.

 Section 4.I "Hazardous substances, chemical safety"

-The safe design of activities involving hazardous substances in the workplace is the central topic of section 4.I "Hazardous substances, chemical safety".
-Hazardous substances can be produced and used as chemicals at workplaces or be generated by work processes (e. g. welding fumes).
-The legal framework for section 4.I is formed by the German and European occupational health and safety regulations and the EU regulations on chemical safety.
-Typical regulations in the area of occupational health and safety are the European directives on hazardous substances in general and on carcinogenic hazardous substances, which are implemented in Germany in the Hazardous Substances Ordinance.
-The central regulations of European chemical safety are the CLP and REACH regulations.
-They serve to harmonize the classification and labelling of chemical substances and mixtures and describe procedures for companies to register, evaluate and authorize chemical substances in the EU.
+The legal framework for Section 4.I is laid down by German and European OSH legislation and the EU regulations on chemical safety.
+Typical examples of legislation in the field of occupational safety and health are the European directives on hazardous substances in general and on carcinogenic hazardous substances in particular, which are transposed in Germany by the Hazardous Substances Ordinance.
+The main pieces of European chemical safety legislation are the CLP and REACH regulations.
+They serve to harmonise the classification and labelling of chemical substances and mixtures and specify procedures for companies regarding the registration, evaluation, and authorisation of chemical substances in the EU.

-• better integration of exposure and use-related data into chemical safety assessment procedures
+• Better integration of exposure and use-related data into chemical safety assessment procedures

 Section 4.II "Biological Agents, Biocides"

-• Field and laboratory studies on biomonitoring by analysing blood, urine or exhaled air
+• Field and laboratory studies on biomonitoring based on the analysis of blood, urine, or exhaled air samples

 Further Information